broadinstitute/cromwell/README.md

 # Getting Started with WDL

-If you don't already have a reference to the Cromwell JAR file, compile it with `sbt assembly`, which should produce `cromwell.jar`.
+If you don't already have a reference to the Cromwell JAR file, one can be [downloaded](https://github.com/broadinstitute/cromwell/releases) or [built manually](#building)

 ## Hello World WDL